woolfel/createmlbench/results/pascal/README.md

 ## Observations

 During the training, the GPU was above 90% utilization.
-CPU usage was around 50%, but I didn't keep a close watch.
-For batch sizes less than 128, memory usage was good and didn't need swap.
-If I ran additional training for a specific batch, it used more memory than the initial run.
-To fix that memory issue, I closed CreateML and restarted the app.
-There seems to be a garbage collection issue with running additional training without restarting the app.
-If I have time, I plan to investigate this a bit more to get a better understanding of why it happens.
+CPU usage was around 50%.
+Performance was similar to COCO Dataset.